Ludic Loops: what you need to know

 Sound familiar?
 Sound like checking your phone for e-mails or Facebook updates?

 That answers the second part of our question.
-It’s become a central part of how people build digital services that are not just seductive, bot actually addictive.
+It is a central part of how people build digital services that are not just seductive, bot actually addictive.
 This design the pattern is both the source of the success of many services on our phones, and of innumerable piece of advice on how to escape the loop:

 When you don’t absolutely have to have your phone by your side, put it somewhere you can’t easily reach it.
 Across the room is a good option.
 (France may be a better option but let’s keep it simple for now.)

-Here’s an interesting question: could a compelling service offering of the future work by helping us achieve things without getting stuck in a ludic loop?
+Here’s an interesting question: could a compelling service offering of the future help us achieve tasks without trapping us in a ludic loop?
 It would require a different model of monetisation from the current attention-based models – but could it work?

 (It’s worth re-watching Natalie’s talk from NEXT16 in this context…)